FCA, Renault deal could take more than one year to be finalised - CEO to employees

-MILAN (Reuters) - It could take more than one year for Fiat Chrysler and Renault to finalize a proposed merger of the two companies, FCA group’s chief executive told employees on Monday in a letter seen by Reuters.
+MILAN, May 27 (Reuters) - It could take more than one year for Fiat Chrysler and Renault to finalise a proposed merger of the two companies, FCA group’s chief executive told employees on Monday in a letter seen by Reuters.

 Fiat Chrysler has made a “transformative” merger proposal to its French rival, the Italian-American carmaker said earlier on Monday, in a deal that would create a new third-ranked global manufacturer.